chrisjackson-pellicle/PAV/README.md

  2) The location of a specified gene is recovered (`psbA` by default, can be changed with `--linearise_gene <gene_name>`) and the input fasta is linearised just upstream.
  3) The input sequence is annotated again with Chloe, this time using the linearised sequence as input.
 Consequently, no annotation should cross/bridge the ends of the annotated fasta sequence.

-Note that if the specified gene for lineaisation can't be found, the fasta sequence is processed as is.
-So, if a fragmented assembly with multiple fasta records is used as input, `psbA` may be found (and used for linearisation) in once sequence, but the other will be processed as is (i.e. no linearisation is applied), potentially leading to the issue described above.
+Note that if the specified gene for linearisation can't be found, the fasta sequence is processed as is.
+So, if a fragmented assembly with multiple fasta records is used as input, `psbA` may be found (and used for linearisation) in one sequence, but the others will be processed as is (i.e. no linearisation is applied), potentially leading to the issue described above.

 ## Gene Types Supported